Ir para o conteúdo principal

 [c_module]

-# list of binaries paths to load (without extension)
+# list of modules to load (without file extension)

 "example",